snap-stanford/stellar/README.md

 pip install -r requirements.txt
 ```

 **Note:** We tested STELLAR with NVIDIA GPU, Linux, Python3.
 In particular, on Ubuntu 16.04 with NVIDIA Geforce 2080 Ti GPU and 1T CPU memory.
+We additionally tested the code on macOS (Intel chip).

 ### Getting started